Samsung/TizenFX/README.md

 ### master
 The __master__ branch is the main development branch for the Tizen .NET __API Level 5__.

-The following NuGet packages will be published to [MyGet](https://tizen.myget.org/gallery/dotnet) every day if there are any changes.
+The following NuGet packages will be published to [Tizen MyGet Gallery](https://tizen.myget.org/gallery/dotnet) every day if there are any changes.
 (Nightly Build)
 * Tizen.NET-5.0.0-preview1-xxxxx
 * Tizen.NET.API5-5.0.0.xxxxx
 * Tizen.NET.Internals-5.0.0.xxxxx